OpenFn/docs/docs/monitor-history/activity-history.md

 quickly and allows for partial string matches across all text in the run logs and across the "keys" and "values" of your dataclips.

-Partial string matching worka best at the start of words, so if you're looking for items matching `"newPatient"` it's better to search for `"newPat"` than for `"tient"`.
+Partial string matching works best at the start of words, so if you're looking for items matching `"newPatient"` it's better to search for `"newPat"` than for `"tient"`.
 (When in doubt, whole words or IDs produce the best results.)